tmr4/py65_65816/README.md

 * Initial commit: January 11, 2022
 * Successfully tested my 65C02 Forth in emulation mode
 * Was able to run Liara Forth in native mode in block 0.
 * Was able to start OF816.
-Currently input is accepted but not properly interpreted.
+    * FIXED: Currently input is accepted but not properly interpreted.
+    * Numbers aren't interpreted properly, but coded ones (-1, 0, 1, 2, 3) work as expected.
 * Successfully ran 507 unit tests in emulation mode, 506 unit tests in native 8-bit mode and 226 unit tests in native 16-bit mode.
   * FIXED: (Many words cause it to crash (likely due to one of the limitations listed above).)
   * FIXED: Currently all numbers print out as 0.
 After verifying that Liara Forth works properly on the W65C265SXB development board, using my debug window (https://github.com/tmr4/py65_debug_window) I tracked the issue down to UM* where the high byte in the high cell of the result is zero (for example $1234 * $1234 = $14b5a90 but my 65816 simulation is yielding $04b5a90).
 I couldn't find any obvious errors in my code after examining each line code for the Liara Forth UM*.
 I'm ending up with a 24 bit value rather than a 32 bit one, so that may give me a clue to what's happening.
 Update: turns out I was shifting the high byte by the byte mask ($ffff) instead of the byte width ($08)!
 Oops.